Michael Fisch

 Founder and CEO of American Securities, a leading U.S. private equity firm.

-A business leader and philanthropist, Michael believes in shaping a more prosperous future through fact-based economic positions and a focus on policies that foster the best possible outcomes for people experiencing poverty and marginalized populations.
+A committed investor with significant not-for-profit commitment, Michael believes in shaping a more prosperous future through fact-based economic positions and a focus on policies that foster the best possible outcomes for people experiencing poverty and marginalized populations.

 About Michael Fisch

 Michael Fisch began his career on Wall Street in the Mergers & Acquisitions group at Goldman, Sachs & Co. in 1983 and also worked at Bain & Company in 1986 before entering private equity in 1987.
-In 1993, he became a financial advisor to the William Rosenwald Family, whose father, Julius Rosenwald, built Sears, Roebuck & Company.
+In 1993, he became a financial advisor to the William Rosenwald Family, whose father, Julius Rosenwald, built Sears, Roebuck & Company into the dominant U.S. retailer in the early 1900s.

-In 1994, he founded the modern American Securities (with the Rosenwald Family and Charles D. Klein), and has served as CEO since its inception.
-Under his leadership, the firm has grown into a leading middle-market US private equity firm.
+In 1994, Michael founded the modern American Securities (with the Rosenwald Family and Charles D. Klein), and has served as CEO since its inception.
+Under his leadership, the firm grew over 3 decades into a leading middle-market US private equity firm.
 For additional professional background, view Michael Fisch on LinkedIn.

 Michael served and serves on numerous corporate and nonprofit boards.
-He has been a member of the President’s Leadership Council of Dartmouth College where he received a BA in Economics and Policy Studies in 1983, since 2011 and has been a guest lecturer for more than 20 years at Stanford University, where he received an MBA in 1987.
+He has been a member of the President’s Leadership Council of Dartmouth College, where he received a BA in Economics and Policy Studies in 1983, since 2011 and has been a guest lecturer for more than 20 years at Stanford University’s Graduate School of Business (“GSB”), where he received an MBA in 1987.
 He is a regular speaker on private equity, governance, and economic policy.
-He is also Chair of the Freedom and Prosperity Center Advisory Board at the Atlantic Council.
+He is also Chair of the Freedom and Prosperity Center Advisory Council at the Atlantic Council and a Trustee of Northwell Health where he Chairs the Governance Committee.

 He is very active in not-for-profits, with a focus on healthcare, economic policy, and religion, as well as food security initiatives in New York City.
 Outside of his professional work, he is a devoted father of four, an Ironman triathlete, and an art enthusiast.